Skip to main content

 Common Sunset / 30th Street siding installation project shapes

-Five recurring siding project shapes account for nearly every Sunset quote.
+Five recurring siding shapes account for nearly every Sunset quote.
+Sub-area, era, and existing-substrate condition all drive which shape applies.

-Target homes: Pre-1940 original Sunset Craftsman bungalows on 27th–33rd north of West State.
+Target homes: Pre-1940 original Sunset Craftsman bungalows on the streets between 27th and 33rd north of West State.
+Permit: building permit for substantial scope; EPA RRP universal.

 $32,000–$58,0003–5 weeks

-Removal of original 1×8 cedar lap and installation of James Hardie HardiePlank with cedar woodgrain texture matching original profile and exposure.
-Original architectural trim preserved or replicated in fiber cement (corner boards, water tables, frieze boards, exposed rafter tails reproduced).
+Removal of original 1×8 or 1×6 cedar lap and installation of James Hardie HardiePlank HZ5 climate-zone product with cedar woodgrain texture matching original profile and exposure (7-inch reveal).
+Original architectural trim package — corner boards (typically 1×6), water tables, frieze boards, exposed rafter tails — preserved in real cedar where condition allows or replicated in fiber cement to match original profile.
+Self-adhered flashing tape at all openings.
+Drainage-plane housewrap (Tyvek CommercialWrap or Henry Blueskin VP100).
 30-year material warranty on Hardie.
-EPA RRP throughout demolition.
+EPA RRP universal throughout demolition.
+Pre-1980 asbestos pre-screen on original siding products and building paper.

 Where we work in Boise's Sunset / 30th Street